 Portfolio turnover may vary from year to year, as well as within a year.
 High turnover rates are likely to result in comparatively greater brokerage expenses.
 The overall reasonableness of brokerage commissions is evaluated by the Adviser based upon its knowledge of available information as to the general level of commissions paid by the other institutional investors for comparable services.
-The Fund is new and therefore does not have portfolio turnover rates.
+For the fiscal period July 22, 2013 to March 31, 2014, the Fund's portfolio turnover rate was 7% of the average value of its portfolio.